 3. Make Plans and Checklists

 Outlining tasks that you want to accomplish within the day helps you track productivity.
 This includes scheduling time for work-related tasks and personal errands throughout the day.
 This will help you stay organized and provide a visual tracker of your work progress overtime.
-Schedule tasks in time blocks, accommodate conference calls and meetings in your daily plan, and allow time for personal errands.
+To have the best communication process in place, schedule tasks in time blocks, accommodate conference calls and meetings in your daily plan, and allow time for personal errands.

 There are many task management tools readily available to help automate “to-do” lists and create project plans.
 For example, Asana helps categorize tasks by project and helps you stay on top of deadlines.